- Feeding Problems in Babies

 - Chewing the food

 - Eating the food

-When meeting with medical professionals, it is vital that you learn about your baby’s condition and fully understand your baby’s feeding problem.
-Questions you may ask include:
+When meeting with medical professionals, it is vital that you learn about your baby's condition and fully understand your baby's feeding problem.
+You might want to ask the following questions:

 - What is the cause of the feeding problem?